 FOR THE GOOD OF YOUR BUSINESS

-HEWLETT-PACKARD KNEW ITS INSTITUTIONAL CUSTOMERS WERE STRUGGLING DUE TO THE RECENT ECONOMIC DOWNTURN.
+HP KNEW ITS INSTITUTIONAL CUSTOMERS WERE STRUGGLING DUE TO A NUMBER OF GLOBAL ECONOMIC FACTORS.
 IN RESPONSE, THEY LOWERED PRICES AND ENHANCED THEIR PRODUCT SERVICE PLANS.

-In addition, we decided to develop a separate mailer to promote HP’s Total Care Services—a beefed-up version of their already comprehensive product service plan that included, for the first time, next-day exchange and pick-up return, and business traveler support.
+In addition, we developed collateral to promote HP’s Total Care Services—a beefed-up version of their already comprehensive product service plan that included, for the first time, next-day exchange and pick-up return, and business traveler support.

-Since HP wanted to offer a consistent portfolio of service, the same mailer would be sent to every segment.
+Since HP wanted to offer a consistent portfolio of service, the collateral would be sent to every segment.

-segments were subtle, but important.
-For example, the interior headline for the business catalog read, “You’re Under Pressure.
-We’re Here For You,” (see top right) because HP understood that individual business owners were responsible for financial decisions, while the interior headline for the government catalog read, “Budgets Are Tight.
+The differences among audience segments were subtle, but important.
+For example, the interior headline for the business catalog read “You’re Under Pressure.
+We’re Here For You” because HP understood that individuals were responsible for financial decisions, while the interior headline for the government catalog read, “Budgets Are Tight.
 We’ve Here to Help,” acknowledging an agency’s need to appropriate funds.

-The result: Increased product orders and product-care registrations from all segments.
+A dramatic increase of product orders and product-care registrations from all audience segments.